 Additional support to pupils is also provided by a range of staff who work alongside our skilled teaching team.
-We work closely with a team of Speech and Language Therapists and Assistants, all of whom help our pupils learn new skills and strategies to support their growing independence.
+We work closely with NHS Speech and Language Therapists and Assistants, all of whom help our pupils learn new skills and strategies to support their growing independence.
 Pupils who require other interventions such as Occupational Therapy (as specified in their statement) may also receive this at school.

-Although children join us with low levels of prior attainment, we expect all pupils to engage and behave well, so that they are able to make the best possible progress in their learning.
+Although children join us with low levels of prior attainment, we expect all pupils to engage and behave well, so that they are able to make the best possible progress in their learning and development.
 Some children require additional support and so assessments are frequent and thorough in order to inform staff, who may then adjust learning programmes to meet the needs of individuals.
 Pupils are encouraged to participate in the large number of curriculum trips and after school clubs that can support independence, learning and also provide social and personal development opportunities.
 This includes opportunities for older children to participate in residential trips.

-By the time our children leave Torfield school, we aim to have prepared them well for whatever their next stage is.
-Often this is a transition to a secondary age SEN school and many of our pupils go on to Saxon Mount school which is our Federated partner school.
+By the time our children leave Torfield school, we aim to have prepared them well for whatever their next stage of learning is.
+Often this is a transition to a secondary age SEN school and many of our pupils go on to Saxon Mount School, which is our federated partner school.
 Sometimes children require a different kind of support and may move to a different special school.
 Some of our pupils are also able to make a successful transition into mainstream primary or secondary schools following a period of support from Torfield.
 In each case transition is well planned and supported in order to give children the best possible opportunities in their new school.